PRMG Full Color Logo

 First-time homebuyers can benefit from a conventional loan because it offers greater flexibility in terms of interest rates and repayment options.
 Additionally, borrowers can avoid paying mortgage insurance if they put down at least 20% of the home’s purchase price, which can help reduce their monthly mortgage payments.
 With a conventional loan, first-time homebuyers can build equity over time and have more control over their mortgage payments, making it a popular choice for those looking for greater flexibility and options in their home financing.

-• Good Credit Score: First-time homebuyers need a good credit score of at least 620 to be approved for a conventional home loan.
+First-time homebuyers need a “good” level credit score to be approved for a conventional home loan.
 Lenders look at credit scores as an indication of how responsible borrowers are with credit.

-• Low Debt-to-Income Ratio: Lenders also consider a borrower’s debt-to-income ratio, which should be no higher than 43%.
-This means that the borrower’s total monthly debt payments, including the mortgage payment, should not exceed 43% of their gross monthly income.
+Lenders also consider a borrower’s debt-to-income ratio.
+This means that the borrower’s total monthly debt payments, including the mortgage payment, should not exceed a certain percentage of their gross monthly income.

-• Down Payment: A down payment of at least 3% of the home’s purchase price is typically required for a conventional home loan.
+A down payment of a percentage of the home’s purchase price is typically required for a conventional home loan.
 However, borrowers can avoid paying mortgage insurance if they put down at least 20% of the home’s purchase price.

-• Closing Costs: First-time homebuyers need to have funds available for closing costs, which can range from 2% to 5% of the home’s purchase price.
+First-time homebuyers need to have funds available for closing costs, which is determined as a percentage of the home’s purchase price.
 These costs include appraisal fees, title insurance, attorney fees, and other fees associated with the home purchase.

 Requirements for Refinancing into a Conventional Loan: